 2. Purchased Unpaid Earnings

-We may decide to purchase all or part of the Unpaid Earnings that you request we purchase or we may elect not to purchase any of your Unpaid Earnings.
-At the time we pay you the amount of Unpaid Earnings we purchase (“Purchase Price”), you sell, transfer, convey, and assign to us all of your right, title, and interest in and to the related Purchased Unpaid Earnings.
-We do not assume any liabilities or obligations related to any Purchased Unpaid Earnings; any such liabilities and obligations will remain solely with you.
+We or Partner(s) of our choosing may decide to purchase all or part of the Unpaid Earnings that you request we purchase or we may elect not to purchase any or all of your Unpaid Earnings at any time.
+At the time we or Partner(s) of our choosing pays you the amount of Unpaid Earnings we purchase (“Purchase Price”), you sell, transfer, convey, and assign to the purchaser all of your right, title, and interest in and to the related Purchased Unpaid Earnings.
+The purchaser does not assume any liabilities or obligations related to any Purchased Unpaid Earnings; any such liabilities and obligations will remain solely with you.
 We will collect the Fee once we collect the Purchased Unpaid Earnings payment from the Insurance Company.

 3. Servicing of Purchased Unpaid Earnings

 All Purchased Unpaid Earnings will be serviced, collected, and administered by Enter or our designee, with full right to take any action in doing so, including changing the terms of any Purchased Unpaid Earnings.
 This includes For Unpaid Earnings that we do not purchase but you request that we facilitate payment to you on, we will endeavor to facilitate such payment, and any action we take in doing so we take as your agent.
 You will provide us any assistance we request regarding servicing, collecting, and administering any Purchased Unpaid Earnings and facilitating payment of any Unpaid Earnings.

 4. Security Interest